 **euphemisms like “downsizing” are often used to indiscriminately fire employees.

-***Downsizing , is one of the methods on Dr. Ackoff’s list, and here is his own words regarding the national surveys done on Downsizing; “Downsizing – more than 75% of the Downsizing efforts have resulted in increasing cost.”
+***Downsizing , is one of the methods on Dr. Ackoff’s list, and with his own words regarding the national surveys done on Downsizing; “Downsizing – more than 75% of the Downsizing efforts have resulted in increasing cost.”

 ****Outsourcing , is also one of the methods on Dr. Ackoff’s list.